InterstellarOne/custom-paintings/README.md

 - 3. In the same file directory, open random.mcfunction, change the last number on line 4 to the number you set, (No leading zeros) and duplicate the last line of code below itself, replacing the numbers with the one that you set.
 Save the file.
 6. Copy the top two 8x8 painting tiles onto the indicated spaces on the template, then export as something like "painting top.png"
 7. Change your minecraft skin to the file you just exported.
-8. Go your tab with mc-heads.net, which you would have opened in step 3.
-Reload the page, then copy everything inside of the quotation marks next to the **value** field.
+8. Go your tab with minecraft.tools, which you would have opened in step 3.
+Reload the page, then copy everything inside of the quotation marks next to the **value** field under _/give command to get his/her head with a fixed skin (1.13+)_.
 9. Paste this into the top **value** field in your .mcfunction, replacing what was already inside of the quotation marks.
 10. Repeat steps 5-8 for the bottom two squares.
 Replace "top" in the steps with "bottom" when nessecary.
 11. Save the file.
 You should be done!
 Now, just reload the datapack.